Asmageddon/dotfiles/dotfiles.todo.md

 #       kazam, slop(maim)
 # Also check out: dzen2, xmobar, lemonbar

+# TODO: My dotfiles, use a pipe file for stuff like tmux bar, check for its existence
+#       Do keyboard shortcuts through something universal(what was that X11 shortcut thingy I tried to use for speedhack?
+Check Erlend chat)
+#       Figure out which other states the prompt update crashes(happens most often in real TTY)

 # In likelihood of ll-net, create similar utility for disk, cpu, memory, processes, etc. - just overall monitoring
 #       cat /proc/stat | head -n 1 -> sum(columns 1,2,3,6,7,9,10) / sum(all columns)